 Additionally, the items can get quite expensive and may not be filling enough if you’re relying on Daily Harvest for all three meals each day.

-The majority of entrées contain fewer than 400 calories per serving, so many adults will need to order additional servings or incorporate other sources of calories into their meals to meet their daily nutritional needs.
+Most of the entrees provide fewer than 400 calories per serving, so many adults will need to order additional servings or incorporate other sources of calories into their meals to meet their daily nutritional needs.

-Therefore, it may not be ideal for those on a tight budget or hoping to avoid additional food shopping for the week.
+Therefore, it may not be ideal for those who are on a tight budget or are hoping to avoid additional food shopping for the week.

-Finally, Daily Harvest may not be a good option for people with special dietary needs or preferences.
+However, Daily Harvest may not be a good option for people with specific dietary needs or preferences.

 In particular, the company’s emphasis on fruits and vegetables and avoidance of animal-based products makes it poorly suited for keto, paleo, and many other low carb diets that often incorporate animal products.